andjo16/IoT/README.md

 The ardiuno code for the LoRa end-devices is given as
-- LightSwitchFinal.ino
+- LightSwitch.ino
-- PeopleCounter_v1.ino
+- PeopleCounter.ino
-- Ventilation_device.ino
+- VentilationControl.ino

 The following library has been used for the ardiuno programs
 - Servo control: https://github.com/RoboticsBrno/ServoESP32